 Retirement Plan A is a 403(b) defined contribution plan provided for all faculty (as defined by title in the university Faculty Handbook) and key administrative staff (defined within the plan as staff employees in university compensation program with pay grades 18 and above).
 For more details, review the complete CWRU Faculty & Key Administrative Employees Retirement Plan (Plan A) plan document or for a summary of the plan see the CWRU Faculty & Key Administrative Employees Retirement Plan (Plan A) Summary Plan Description.
 The Plan A Summary Annual Report is also available for your review.

-Retirement Plan A is provided for all faculty (as defined by title in the university Faculty Handbook) and key administrative staff (defined within the plan as staff employees in university compensation program pay grades 18 and above).
+Participants include all faculty (as defined by title in the university Faculty Handbook) and key administrative staff (defined within the plan as staff employees in university compensation program with pay grades 18 and above).